-Part 2 of the FPMS requires accountable officers and statutory bodies to establish:
+Part 2 of the FPMS requires accountable officers and statutory bodies to establish and maintain:

-- governance frameworks that are appropriate for their agencies - cost-effective internal control structures
+- governance frameworks that are appropriate for their agencies - cost-effective internal control structures.

-Section 7 of the FPMS defines governance as the way the agency manages the performance of its functions and operations.
+Section 6 of the FPMS defines governance as the way the agency manages the performance of its functions and operations.
 Further, it identifies that governance:

-- incorporates the cultural and operational aspects of the agency that are influenced by its actions and decisions
+incorporates the cultural and operational aspects of the agency that are influenced by its actions and decisions

 - includes concepts of

 - openness, integrity and accountability

 - due care

 - public defensibility

-- incorporates the ethics principles for public officials under the Public Sector Ethics Act 1994
+- incorporates the ethics principles for public officials under the PSE Act

-- includes establishing a performance management system, risk management system and an internal control structure
+- includes establishing and maintaining a performance management system, a risk management system, and an internal control structure.

-Section 8 of the FPMS identifies that an internal control structure must have a strong emphasis on accountability, best practice management of the resources of the agency and internal control.
+Section 7 of the FPMS identifies that an internal control structure must strongly emphasise accountability, best practice management of the agency's resources, and internal control.
 It also requires that the internal control structure must include:

-- an organisational structure and delegations, supportive of the objectives and operations of the agency - employment of qualified and competent officers, training of the officers and assessment of their performance - procedures for monitoring the performance of, and accounting for its investment in, any controlled entities.
+- an organisational structure and delegations, supporting the objectives and operations of the agency - employment of qualified and competent officers, training of the officers, and assessment of their performance - procedures for monitoring the performance of, and accounting for its investment in, any controlled entities (where relevant).

-This Part of the FPMS also includes more detailed requirements for:
+This part of the FPMS also includes more detailed requirements for:

-- planning (ss.9-10) - performance management (ss.11-14) - systems for managing the agencies financial resources (ss.15-28) - internal audit and audit committees (ss.29-35)
+- planning (ss.8) - performance management (ss.9-10) - systems for managing the agency's financial resources (ss.11-23) - internal audit and audit committees (ss.24-30).